 GULFPORT, Miss.
 (WXXV) — The number of coronvirus cases in Mississippi continues to rise as the COVID-19 pandemic worsens around the world.

-Wednesday, the Mississippi State Department of Health announced 13 new cases of coronavirus in the Magnolia State, with 6 new cases in the WXXV viewing area.
+Sunday night, the Mississippi State Department of Health announced 67 new cases of coronavirus in the Magnolia State.

-MSDH reports 2 new cases of COVID-19 in Pearl River County, 3 new cases in Harrison County, and 1 new case in Hancock County.
+MSDH reports 10 cases of COVID-19 in Pearl River County, 15 cases in Harrison County, 5 in Jackson County, 4 in Hancock County, and 1 in George County.

-The total number of people with confirmed or presumptive positive cases of coronavirus are listed below:
+The total number of people with confirmed or presumptive positive cases of coronavirus as of Sunday, March 22 are listed below:

-The Mississippi State Department of Health said Wednesday, “With the increase of COVID-19 cases across the state, preventive actions become more important for everyone.
+The Mississippi State Department of Health said, “With the increase of COVID-19 cases across the state, preventive actions become more important for everyone.
 Avoid large gatherings, keep your distance in public, keep hands clean, and stay home if you are sick.

 The MSDH recommends the following precautionary measures: